Every Tuesday night for dinner Nancy and I met for our discipleship time.

 She was a teacher in the town I lived in and we had met at church.
 When I first met Nancy I could tell she was struggling in her relationship with God.
 We talked at length one night about several issues that were bothering her.
 She wasn’t sure she was a Christian, not sure why she was often downcast and without joy, and really not sure how the Bible applied to her life.

-When you meet with a disciple, show up with a plan.
+When you meet with your disciple, show up with a plan.
 Think through these 5 elements of a discipleship appointment to help you be intentional about your time together.